CentropyIT/myhermescsv/README.md

 No installation required, just:
 Upload the files to your web server
+Manually add an upload folder to the app folder..
 Submit the html format email supplied by myhermes after you ship your item and the csv file that you supply to Myhermes to generate shipments Click submit and a csv file will be generated.